 Inositol is also known as Vitamin B8 although it technically isn't a vitamin, rather a type of sugar.
 It naturally occurs in fruits, beans, grains and nuts and our body can produce Inositol from the carbohydrates we eat.
 Inositol has several functions, mainly to help breakdown fats - a particularly useful trait in areas where high-fat accumulation can be harmful to health, such as the brain or heart.

-Please note - we recommend that both the 500 and 1,000 tablet options are more suitable for use by more than one person.
+We recommend that both the 500 and 1,000 tablet options are more suitable for use by more than one person.
 This is to ensure that you are receiving full use of the product before its expiry date.
 For one person's use, we recommend the 120 or 240 tablet options.

 Arrived the following day and is a very good price for such a premium product